tillderoquefeuil-42-admin/roger-skyline-1/README.md

 > SCSI2

 Partitioning scheme
-> Separate /home, /var, and /tmp partitions
+> All files in one partition

 Overview
 > Finish partitioning and write changes to disk